imadmaalouf02/RAG/Documentation/scripts/Scope/rag.rst

 Conclusion
 ______________________________

+.. raw:: html

+    <p style="text-align: justify;"><span style="color:#000080;"><i>
     In summary, this app provides a user-friendly interface to process documents with various tasks, combining the power of RAG with different advanced language models through an interactive Streamlit app.
+    </i></span></p>